Totati/ngx-mat-errors/README.md

 </mat-form-field>
 ```

-## Customise
+## Customize

-There are 2 way to customise your error messages.
+There are 2 way to customize your error messages.

 ### Injection token

-There is the `NGX_MAT_ERROR_DEFAULT_OPTIONS` injection token, you can provide it in your `app.module.ts` with useClass, or useFactory and customise your error messages globally.
+There is the `NGX_MAT_ERROR_DEFAULT_OPTIONS` injection token, you can provide it in your `app.module.ts` with useClass, or useFactory and customize your error messages globally.

 This example changes only the `min` error message.
 ```typescript